-In the training part of the model, the final training results obtained using the A3C algorithm showed that the reward training of the model was more in line with expectations and was able to achieve reward stability in a short step; however, the fluctuation of the loss function was large and did not converge after a certain length of training, which may be due to the parameter settings in the training, or the large fluctuation of the catheter position in the training, or it may be due to the large fluctuations in the position of the conduit in the training environment, which does not converge to the same stable path.
+In the training part of the model, the final training results obtained using the A3C algorithm showed that the reward training of the model was more in line with expectations and was able to achieve reward stability in a short step; however, the fluctuation of the loss function was large and did not converge after a certain length of training, which may be due to the parameter settings in the training, or the large fluctuation of the catheter position in the training environment This may be due to the parameter settings in the training, or it may be due to the large fluctuations in the position of the conduit in the training environment, which does not converge to the same stable path.
 These problems need to be solved by tuning the parameters and imposing more constraints on the catheter in subsequent studies.